 Beinecke Rare Book & Manuscript Library, Yale University

 This library acts as a literary archive of the Yale University Library and and is home to rare books and manuscripts.

 Stuttgart City Library, Germany

-This is a 9-storey building that was completed in 2011.
-This library has 4 storeys in a four-sided design, and 5 upper storeys that forms the shape of a pyramid.
+This is a 9-story building that was completed in 2011.
+This library has 4 stories in a four-sided design, and 5 upper storeys that forms the shape of a pyramid.
 The structure has a glass ceiling.

 New York Public Library, US

 The ever popular New York library is considered to be the second biggest public library in the United States.
 Aside from a diverse set of books and materials, it also features beautiful paintings on its ceilings.